Petlja/PSIML/docs/ProjectsInfrastructure.md

     ```
     conda activate <<path>>
     ```
 In virtual environment new python packages can be installed without affecting base miniconda install.
-If something goes wrong virtual environment can be easily remove and recreated.
+If something goes wrong virtual environment can be easily removed and recreated.

-Once virtual environment is activated one can install required framework package.
+Once virtual environment is activated one can install required framework packages.
 For example to install TensorFlow:
 ```
 pip install tensorflow-gpu
 ```